Shazma-12/dip_lab-pro/README.md

-# dip_lab-pro
-A digital Image Processing Lab Project developed using python and OpenCV.
-The project developed image loading, grayscale, conversion, image resizing, and edge detection techniques.
+Digital Image Processing Lab Project

+Overview

+This project was developed as part of the Digital Image Processing (DIP) Lab course using Python and OpenCV.

+Features

+- Image Loading
+- Grayscale Conversion
+- Image Resizing
+- Edge Detection

+Technologies Used

+- Python
+- OpenCV
+- NumPy
+- Visual Studio Code

+Purpose

+The purpose of this project is to demonstrate basic image processing operations and gain practical experience in Digital Image Processing.

+Author

+[Shazma Munawar]